 - They had to fit in an 8" wide space.

 - They had to use my existing drivers (8", 2", and 1").

-I have a few 8" woofers, but the only way to fit an 8" woofer in an 8" space is to turn it sideways.
-That pretty much defines the system.
-The woofers are surplus subwoofer drivers with very good specs on the low end but not very good on the high end.
-They don't work well in a 2-way system - in fact they came from a 4-way system.
-The drivers want 17.35 liters each, and the enclosure gives them that, yielding a 64Hz f3 with a Q of 0.707.
-That may sound a bit high, but a MiniDSP performing a Linkwitz transform provides them with response down to their final f3 of 30Hz, which is near their fs of 25.2Hz.
+I have a few 8" woofers, and you can get them in a pretty small box, but the only way to fit an 8" woofer in an 8" wide space is to turn it sideways.
+That pretty much defines the whole system topology.
+These woofers don't work well in a 2-way system - in fact they came from a 4-way system.
+The drivers need 17.35 liters each, and the enclosure gives them that, yielding a 64Hz f3 with a Q of 0.707.

 This drawing is of the MDF core of the enclosures with the front panel and one side off.
 The center drawing is a section showing the rear, top, bottom, and the center divider.
 The cutout for one woofer may be seen on the side panel.

 The MDF parts are:

 - 4 ea.
 18" x 35" panels for the sides